Greeshma-2705/step_semester_3/README.md

 - Faced a dependency error in ReconciliationEngine because SurgeFeeCalculator was required.

 - Resolved the issues by correcting the package structure and compiling both dependent Java files together.
+## Date: 13-09-2026
+**Today's Work:**

+-Started and completed Session 6.

+-Completed 5 class problems based on OOP Inheritance and Polymorphism.

+-Completed 5 assignment problems based on OOP Inheritance and Polymorphism.

+-Practiced Java concepts including inheritance, method overriding, method overloading, runtime polymorphism, compile-time polymorphism, superclass and subclass relationships, and dynamic method dispatch.

+-Created and organized the programs using the required package and folder structure.

+-Compiled and tested the programs in VS Code.

+-Pushed Session 6 work to feature/session_6.

+**Next Session Plan:**

+-Start Session 7 and complete the assigned programs.

+-Continue practicing Java OOP concepts and problem-solving.

+-Maintain the required Git branch and package structure.

+**Issues Faced:**

+-Faced some compilation and execution errors while working with inheritance and polymorphism programs.

+-Resolved the issues by correcting the class structure, package paths, and compile/run commands.